keerthana12hv/Placement-And-Internship-Management-System_PIMS/README.md

 ## 🏗 Architecture & Design Decisions

 PIMS follows a **Layered Monolithic Architecture** — a deliberate choice for a solo project of this scope.
-It keeps the codebase navigable while maintaining clear separation of responsibilities.
+It keeps the codebase navigable while maintaining clear separation of responsibilities

 ```
 Controller → Service → Repository → Database